-When you refinance student loan, it’s to reduce the interest rate on your loan and your actual monthly payment.
+When you refinance student loans, it’s to reduce the interest rate on your loan and your actual monthly payment.

-Refinancing student loans, it offers a lot more options.
+Refinancing student loans offers a lot more options.
 For example, you don’t just have to rely on banks.
 You can check out credit unions or companies that specialize in refinancing.

-Refinance loan approval is dependent upon the lender.
-Each one has a specific set of criterion they look for, though there are standards that the majority of lenders seek:
+Refinance student loans approval is dependent upon the lender.
+Each one has a specific set of criteria they look for, though there are standards that the majority of lenders seek: